cyclehelmets.org

 Fall in cycle use more than twice increase in helmet use.

-In Ontario it was reported [2] that cycle use did not fall, based on a study of children in a single community in the City of Toronto.
-It is not clear that the children in the community studied were typical of all cyclists elsewhere in Ontario.
-However, the Ontario helmet law was never enforced.
-Whilst this law appears not to have led to a reduction in cycling in this particular community, nor did it lead to an increase in helmet wearing [3].
+In Ontario it was reported (Macpherson et al, 2002) that cycle use did not fall, based on a study of children in a single community in the City of Toronto.
+However, it seems that these children were subject to intensive helmet promotion before the law and that this had already suppressed cycling levels (BHRF, 1244).
+Moreover, the Ontario helmet law was never enforced and it did not lead to an increase in helmet wearing (Macpherson, Parkin and To, 2001).

 Denmark